jkienen/jkienen/README.md

 <tr>
 <td width="50%" align="center">

-_Every automation in production is a decision made on someone's behalf, and when one deletes or closes a record, the only proof it existed goes with it._
+_`1.` Every automation in production is a decision made on someone's behalf, and when one deletes or closes a record, the only proof it existed goes with it._

 </td>
 <td width="50%" align="center">

-_This catalog makes the whole chain visible.
+_`2.` This catalog makes the whole chain visible.
 An AI skill reads each project's code and writes one YAML file per endpoint, rule, audit, indicator and automation._

 </td>
 </tr>